What is IRA-Approved Silver? What Does it Mean and Which Silver Bars and Coins are Eligible?

 Here are some examples of IRA-approved silver coins and bars:

-You can get these coins/bars and more from legitimate precious metal dealers like Augusta Precious Metals and Birch Gold Group.
+You can get these coins/bars and more from a legitimate precious metal dealer like Augusta Precious Metals.

 Which types of silver aren’t IRA-eligible?

-Not everything made of silver can be included as part of IRA account.
+Not every type of silver can be a part of an IRA account.

 Another examples are many coins made of silver.